 Consumers and Producers: Explore Economics

-What are consumers and producers?
+What are producers and consumers?
 Consumers buy goods and services to satisfy their wants, and producers make goods and services.
-This video from the Explore Economics series helps kids understand that people are both consumers and producers.
-Kids learn that consumers buy goods and services to satisfy their wants and that producers make goods and services.
+This video from the Explore Economics series for kids helps them understand that people are both consumers and producers.
 It uses easy-to-understand examples.

 Kids are encouraged to be producers by making a bookmark, and then to be consumers by using a bookmark to hold their place in a book.
 Students learn a song about goods and services.

 To provide students with online questions following each video, register your class through the Econ Lowdown Teacher Portal.

 Learn more about the Q&A Resources for Teachers and Students »